Creating and Managing Git Repositories

 To delete a repository you have both in GitHub and on your local computer, do the following:

-2. In GitHub, within the repository page itself, click the “Settings” tab, and scroll to the bottom.
+to delete the entire folder.
+You can also use the MacOS Finder or Windows Explorer to select and delete this folder. - In GitHub, within the repository page itself, click the “Settings” tab, and scroll to the bottom.
 There you will find a “Delete this repository” button.